It’s Personal: Improving RSV Awareness

 It’s been 23 years, but Robin Johnson can still clearly recall the day she and her husband Peter decided to take their infant son Lucas to the hospital.
 Just nine days old, Lucas was coughing, lethargic and having difficulty breathing.
 As new parents they second-guessed themselves on the drive over, but it turned out to be the right choice.

-Lucas was diagnosed with respiratory syncytial virus (RSV), a common respiratory virus that can be serious in any infant but is especially dangerous for babies like Lucas, who was born with a neuromuscular disorder.
+Lucas was diagnosed with respiratory syncytial virus (RSV) infection.
+RSV is a very contagious virus that can lead to serious respiratory illness in infants*, and is especially dangerous for babies like Lucas, who was born with a neuromuscular disorder.

 Lucas was admitted to the pediatric intensive care unit (PICU), intubated, given ventilator support to increase oxygen to his lungs, and hospitalized for more than a week.
 He recovered, but Robin never forgot the experience, or the fear and confusion that remain so vivid all these years later.